DESCRIPTIONTABLE OF CONTENTSFREE PREVIEWBOOK EXTRASREAD ON ANY DEVICERELATED BOOKS

 Improve Relationships: Read Not

-- If you want to improve your relationships, health, and happiness, then purchase and read Not today!
+- To improve your relationships, health, and happiness, purchase and read Not today!

 - Enjoy the ongoing benefits of improving your relationship to one constant life issue.

 - Not can help with parenting, teaching, coaching, managing, relationships, addictions, codependency, relaxation, problem-solving, emotions, anxiety, anger, depression, and stress coping, among other issues.

 - “No-t” is defined as a thought containing some form of a not-based word or phrase.

 - Examples of nots include cannot or can’t, do not or don’t, have not or haven’t, must not or mustn’t, ought not or oughtn’t, should not or shouldn’t, will not or won’t, would not, or wouldn’t.